spectrocloud/docusaurus-versioning-template/README.md

 ## Create a New Version

 To create a new version, use the git command `git checkout -b <name-of-branch>`.
 This will create a new branch and switch to it.
-At this point, once you are inside the new version branch, start making changes and commit them.
+Once you are inside the new version branch, start making changes and commit them.

 We recommend you settle on a naming pattern for your version branches.
 This example repository uses the pattern `version-<version-number>`.
 For example, `version-1-1`.
-If you go with a different pattern, make sure to update the [versions.sh](./scripts/versions.sh) script to reflect the new pattern.
+If you go with a different pattern, update the [versions.sh](./scripts/versions.sh) script to reflect the new pattern.

 ## Frequently Asked Questions (FAQ)

 ### ❓ How do I preview all versioned content locally?

 _Use the command `make versions` to generate all the versioned content.
-Then, use the command `make start` to start the development server.
+Then, use the `make start` command to start the development server.
 You can also preview the build using the command `make build` and then issue the command `npm run serve`._

 ### ❓ How do I remove all versioned content?

-_Use the command `make clean-versions` to remove all the versioned content._ This command removes the `versioned_docs` and `versioned_sidebars` directories.
-The command also removes the `versions.json` file, changes to the `docusaurus.config.js` file, and the the `static/robots.txt` file.
+\_Use the command `make clean-versions` to remove all the versioned content.
+This command removes the `versioned_docs` and `versioned_sidebars directories`.
+It also removes the `versions.json` file, changes to the `docusaurus.config.js` file, and the `static/robots.txt` file.

 ### ❓ How do you backport changes to older versions?

 You have a couple of options to backport changes to older versions.

-1. Create a new branch from the default banch, make the changes, commit and create a pull request.
-Add the label `auto-backport`, and select the labels that match the versions you want to backport the changes to.
-The [backport.yml](./.github/workflows/backport.yml) workflow will automatically backport the changes to the selected versions.
+1. Create a new branch from the default branch, make the changes, commit, and create a pull request.
+Add the label `auto-backport`, and select the labels that match the versions to which you want to backport the changes.
+The [backport.yml](./.github/workflows/backport.yml) workflow will automatically create a backport PR for each version.
+Merge the PRs to backport the changes.

 2. You can use the `git cherry-pick` command to pick a commit from a newer version and apply it to an older version.
-This approach is more common when the backport worflow is unable to create a backport PR due to merge conflicts.
+This approach is more common when the backport workflow cannot create a backport PR due to merge conflicts.

-3. If the change is only applicable to a specific version, you can make the change directly in the version branch and commit the change.
+3. If the change applies only to a specific version, you can make it directly in the version branch and commit it.
 Ideally, you do this through a pull request so that the change is reviewed.

+### ❓ A backport PR failed to get created.
+What do I do?

+_The backport PR failed to get created because of a merge conflict.
+The simplest approach is to switch to the version branch and do a `git cherry-pick` of the commit that introduced the change.
+For example, if the merged PR created commit `1dee9d31fcf651ac5c0428254fd38b4783b94b53`, you would issue `git cherry-pick 1dee9d31fcf651ac5c0428254fd38b4783b94b53` and resolve any conflicts, ideally from an editor.
+Addresses the issues, commits the changes, and pushes them up.
+We prefer to create a new branch when doing cherry-picks versus doing it from the version branch.
+We then merge the PR into the version branch to ensure we are not introducing any changes that could break the build._

 ### ❓ I started the local development server, but I don't see the versioned content.
 What's wrong?